I’m not one for lots of woo-woo. I don’t believe the universe delivers. I don’t think things happen for a reason. I make things happen… or not.

 Firstly, this app makes it so easy, and it starts with just 10 minutes a day, no incense required.

 I’m trying to practise mindfulness during the day as well.
-A new skill needs practise, after all.
+A new skill needs practice, after all.
 So if I’m doing something—whether it’s copywriting, playing with my dog or hanging out with my girl—when I catch myself thinking about something else entirely, I bring myself back to the moment.

 If I remember something important, I make a note of it, but if I’m thinking about e-mails or my to-do list or social media, I ignore the train of thought.
 Google+ can wait.

-I’m still learning and getting distracted, but it’s becoming easier and with that is coming a sense of calmness and clarity that is making me happy.
+I’m still learning and getting distracted, but it’s becoming easier and with that is coming to a sense of calmness and clarity that is making me happy.